Mikuhimono/TechieSources/PSEUDOCODE.md

 # PSEUDOCODE

-### ❗ This pseudocode is to guide others to understand how this website works.
+# ❗ This pseudocode is to guide others to understand how this website works.
 ----
-**THIS IS OUTDATED, We will fix this if the website is complete.**
+**THIS IS OUTDATED, We will fix this if the website is complete.
+Thank you!**
 ----
 ```pgsql
 START WEBSITE